 ISDC is a Berlin-based, non-for-profit research center conducting research, providing policy advice and building capacity on international security and socio-economic development.
 While it is increasingly being recognized that security and development are interdependent, there remain significant gaps of knowledge and best practice concerning how to strengthen either and what their relation is to each other.
 Our lack of knowledge concerns the global, the national, the local and the individual levels.
 We analyze questions such as: What are the costs of conflict?
 How does fragility impact on employment?
 Does poverty breed instability?
 How to maintain basic human needs in fragile environments?
 Which institutions build peace and/or prosperity?
 Can we build peace – and change people’s attitudes to past or potential foes?
 ISDC draws on data to seek answers to these questions – and thereby to help design better policies for both peace and prosperity.
 We are unique in the global research scene for being dedicated to work exclusively on the security-development nexus.
 ISDC is a charitable company acting as a physical hub in a large virtual network of experts and expertise involving researchers, policy makers, practitioners and journalists.
 While based in Berlin, the global relevance of our work means we engage in research and advisory projects around the world.

-International Research on the Economics of Population, Household, and Human Resources: the Journal of Population Economics in an international quarterly that publishes original theoretical and applied research in all areas of population economics.
-The journal is published in collaboration with POP at UNU-MERIT, the Global Labor Organization (GLO) and the European Society for Population Economics (ESPE).
-The Journal is published by Springer-Verlag.
+International Research on the Economics of Population, Household, and Human Resources: the Journal of Population Economics is an international quarterly that publishes original theoretical and applied research in all areas of population economics.
+The journal is published by Springer in collaboration with POP at UNU-MERIT, the Global Labor Organization (GLO) and the European Society for Population Economics (ESPE).

 Migration Policy Practice is a bimonthly journal published jointly by the International Organization for Migration (IOM) and Eurasylum.
 It contributes mainly articles from, and is overseen by, senior officials in Government, EU institutions and international organizations, working in the field of migration policy.
 Past authors have included, inter alia: António Guterres; Martin Schulz; Ambassador Eva Åkerman Börje; Sir Peter Sutherland; Cecilia Mamlström; Ambassador William Lacy Swing; Najat Maalla M’Jid; Kelly Ryan; Myria Vassiliadou, and a number of other prominent senior officials.
 Migration Policy Practice also publishes occasionally articles by reputable policy-driven academics.